A man builds a cricket pavilion in honour of his heroic son who died in the war. But the son is in reality a coward, a deserter - and still alive.

 The plot of Silver Blaze has the original story at its core.
 However there are several additions including that catchy Baskerville name (the US title was Murder at the Baskervilles).
 The plot is instigated by a crooked bookie paying Moriarty to nobble the eponymous horse.
 Thus the film comes down to a battle of wills between the arch enemies.
 Inspector Lestrade also puts in an appearance, having transferred to Exeter.

-Ian Flaming as Watson is undoubtedly better cast than Nigel Bruce, yet is nowhere near as memorable.
+Ian Fleming as Watson is undoubtedly better cast than Nigel Bruce, yet is nowhere near as memorable.
 Lynn Harding makes an agreeably nasty Moriarty though he's a bit too hearty to really nail the character.
 None of the other cast members makes much of an impact.

 Thanks to the ending of the quota and the bankruptcy of producer Julius Hagen, the series came to a stop here.
 On this evidence, that was a shame.